leoasis/react-sound/README.md

 * *volume (number)*: The current sound's volume.
 A value between 0 and 100.
 * *autoLoad (boolean)*: If the sound should start loading automatically (defaults to `false`).
 * *loop (boolean)*: If the sound should continue playing in a loop (defaults to `false`).
+* *onError (function)*: Function that gets called when the sound fails to load, or fails during load or playback.
 * *onLoading (function)*: Function that gets called while the sound is loading.
 It receives an object with properties `bytesLoaded`, `bytesTotal` and `duration`.
 * *onLoad (function)*: Function that gets called after the sound has finished loading.
 It receives an object with property `loaded`, a boolean set to true if the sound has finished loading successfully.
 * *onPlaying (function)*: Function that gets called while the sound is playing.
 It receives an object with properties `position` and `duration`.